KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GPSWeather by mochman](https://github.com/mochman/MMM-GPSWeather)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-02-27.
 1. There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found `Magic Mirror` in file `MMM-GPSWeather.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-GPSWeather.js`: Replace it with built-in fetch.